tomasuciu/compass/README.md

 **compass** is designed to be easily integrated into larger projects.
 To that end, its only dependecy is [Eigen 3.3](http://eigen.tuxfamily.org).
 Further, **compass** can be collapsed into a singular header file using the included Python script, though, admittedly, the benefits of this are minimal considering the small scale and incomplexity of the codebase.

 **compass** is in the early stages of its development and has not been exhaustively tested and optimized.
-As of the current release, it is not recommended for use in production.
+As such, it is not recommended for use in production.

 The taxonomy of **compass** comprises three broad categories of algorithms &mdash; algebraic, geometric, and specialized &mdash; as well as several subcatagories which are further discussed in the [features](#features) section.
+An algorithm's classification is given in its relation to the following function.

 <p align="center">
 <a href="https://www.codecogs.com/eqnedit.php?latex=\large&space;F\left&space;(&space;a,&space;b,&space;R&space;\right&space;)&space;=&space;\sum_{i=1}^{n}\left&space;|&space;\sqrt{(x_{i}&space;-&space;a)^{2}&space;&plus;&space;(y_{i}&space;-&space;b)^{2}}&space;-&space;R&space;\right&space;|" target="_blank"><img src="https://latex.codecogs.com/svg.latex?\large&space;F\left&space;(&space;a,&space;b,&space;R&space;\right&space;)&space;=&space;\sum_{i=1}^{n}\left&space;|&space;\sqrt{(x_{i}&space;-&space;a)^{2}&space;&plus;&space;(y_{i}&space;-&space;b)^{2}}&space;-&space;R&space;\right&space;|" title="\large F\left ( a, b, R \right ) = \sum_{i=1}^{n}\left | \sqrt{(x_{i} - a)^{2} + (y_{i} - b)^{2}} - R \right|" /></a>